sasjs/sasjs.io/docs/vscode.md

 CTRL+ALT + up or down arrow| Multiline select with the cursor CTRL+SHIFT+P| Bring up the command pane

+### Gitpod

+Instant workspace in the cloud!
+Just add "gitpod.io/#" prior to the url, like this:  "gitpod.io/#github.com/sasjs/core".

 ### Github Viewer

 Are you trying to read code on github, but find it cumbersome to navigate each page?